 Open a multi-currency Wise account and you can send money to Thailand for low fees and the real, mid-market exchange rate.
 This can be super handy for covering visa fees, deposits on rental properties and other initial costs.
-It’s easy, quick and secure, as Wise is FCA regulated and uses sophisticated security measures to protect your money.
+It’s easy, quick and secure, as Wise uses sophisticated security measures to protect your money.

 And once you finally arrive in Thailand, Wise keeps on working for you.
 It can be especially handy for receiving UK state pension payments, as they can be paid in GBP and then converted for just a small fee using the fairest exchange rate around.
 This could save you a small fortune compared to using banks.